-2-3 weeks before normal harvestEthrel

-75-300 ppm

-0.25-1 pt / 100 gal
+2-3 weeks before Ethrel 75 200 mmm 0.25 1 mt / 100 col normal harveet Eunei 75-300 ppm 0.25-1 pt / 100 gal

 If fruit is to placed in CA storage then harvest should be done 7 days after application.
 If fruit is to be left on the tree longer than 7 days after application of Ethrel then apply NAA at 10-20 ppm 3 days after Ethrel application to help control preharvest drop.
 Ethrel will cause excessive fruit preharvest drop about 10 days after application if NAA is not used.
 Any delay in harvest or cooling of fruit treated with Ethrel will result in unacceptable softening and short storage life.